Original MIDIJACK advantages

 hundred times worse due to added MIDI delays and distortion of the MIDI

-a sharp, clean digital string of zeroes and ones into a sleepy analog
+a sharp, clean digital string of zeros and ones into a sleepy

 slave devices.
 In such a situation, synchronization between

-To maximize performance in a MIDI setup with multiple instruments,
+plays.
+To maximize performance in a MIDI setup with multiple

-the MIDI data should be channelized by any means available so that one
+instruments, the MIDI data should be channelized by any means available

 instrument receives only the channel data sent on the channel to which